-An important first step in forming the leadership is to establish a governing board, council, advisory body, steering committee, or similar leadership mechanism.
-This provides the necessary leadership and direction for implementing and sustaining the IGIF.
+An important first step in forming the leadership is to establish a governing body or similar leadership mechanism (oftentimes referred to as a council, advisory group, steering committee, etc.).
+This body provides the necessary leadership and direction for implementing and sustaining the IGIF.

-The governing board is generally made up of members from across government which collect, manage and are significant users of geospatial information, and have a significant role to play in strengthening geospatial information management.
-It provides an environment for strategic thinking, planning and decision-making necessary to modernize and sustain geospatial information management practices.
+The governing body is generally made up of members from across government which collect, manage and/or are significant users of geospatial information or have leadership expertise associated with a Strategic Pathway of the IGIF, and have a significant role to play in strengthening geospatial information management.
+It provides an environment for the strategic thinking, planning and decision-making necessary to modernize and sustain geospatial information management planning and practices.

-These key stakeholders may also be identified according to key policy areas and domains.
-They may include data producers and users from the infrastructure and environment, health and social, defence and economic sectors; as well as stakeholders with mandate and interest in policy priorities that span areas such as ICT, e-government, and science and technology.
-Private sector and academic institutions may be involved where appropriate.
-In cases where more complex political and administrative structures exist across different levels of government, various governance configurations may be used to form the governing board, such as networks of stakeholder agencies led by the national geospatial agency, or nested systems of committees.
+These key stakeholders may also be identified according to specific policy areas and domains.
+They may include data producers and users from the infrastructure and environment responsibilities, health and social programs, defence obligations and economic sector; as well as stakeholders with a mandate and interest in policy priorities that span areas such as ICT, e-government, and science and technology.
+Private sector and academic institutions are to be involved where appropriate.
+In cases where more complex political and administrative structures exist across different levels of government, various governance configurations may be used to form the governing body, such as networks of stakeholder agencies led by the national geospatial agency, or nested systems of committees.